jayshrivastava/htn-api-workshop-2021/ReadMe.md

 The complete workshop is published at https://www.notion.so/jayshrivastava/Intro-to-API-Development-48254da668a94ae7a4cbe56227db7c3b

 ### Setup
 Please run the following command in the Replit shell before starting the API.

 ```
-poetry add psycopg2-binary
+poetry install
 ```
-This installs a dependency for the `pony.orm` package.
+This installs all the important dependencies we need.